thedayheisooo/covfefe/about.md

   system and the worst of it: We felt powerless.
 But we quickly learned that thanks to Trump hundreds of thousands of concerned Americans woke up and came together to organize and resist – this gave us hope and made us think about ways we can support the resistance.
-There are so many great non-profit organizations out there that it was clear to us, that the US does not need another one.
-Instead we could raise money for the already existing organizations in a smart way – after all product development and creating campaigns are part of our daily business anyway.
+There are already so many great non-profit organizations out there that it was clear to us, that the US does not need another one.
+Instead we could raise money for the already existing organizations in a smart way – after all product development and creating campaigns is part of our daily business anyway.

   <br>

   And then there was the bottle of Champain Dan bought in 2017.
-He confidently told all of us: “I am telling you: Trump is dumb as a rock, acts against the interest of his own base and he is a criminal.
-There is no way he will still be president one year from now and as soon as he is out we will all meet to pop this bottle.
+He confidently told all of us: “I am promising you: Trump is dumb as a rock, acts against the interest of his own base and he is a criminal.
+There is no way he will still be president one year from now and as soon as he is out we will all meet to pop open this bottle.
 And then we will hit the street of NYC to celebrate with all the other people.
 Until then this bottle is my reminder that we will win eventually – I call it my ooo bottle.”.
 Adam joked around about how Dan should produce a special drink just for this day, kind of like the iconic cigars they had in the movie Independence Day which were only to be smoked after the